-Fleece Lane, which runs alongside The Golden Fleece, refers to the lane leading to a shallow part of the river were sheep were driven to be washed, this activity and its proximity to the location inspire both the name of the lane and that of the pub.
+Fleece Lane, which runs alongside The Golden Fleece, refers to the lane leading to a shallow part of the river where sheep were driven to be washed, this activity and its proximity to the location inspire both the name of the lane and that of the pub.

-In the Victorian era the village grew and added facilities such as additional churches, a boys school and the Fleece Lane iron bridge to name a few.
+In the Victorian era, the village grew and added facilities such as additional churches, a boys school, and the Fleece Lane iron bridge to name a few.
 In 1863 the railway came to Braughing and with it a new station, linking the village to Buntingford.
 The railway served the village for 101 years until its closure under the Beeching review in 1964, despite strong local opposition.